thefilikr/thefilikr/README.md

 ## 🎯 About Me

 Hi!
-I am a backend developer specializing in Python and Go.
+I am a FullStack developer specializing in JavaScript and Golang.
 I create effective solutions for automation, data parsing, and web application development.

 ## 🔭 Currently Working On